Bull riding: Australia and New Zealand

 There are strict standards for the selection, care and treatment of rodeo livestock, arenas, plus equipment requirements and specifications.

 Chainsaw was one of Australia's most famous bucking bulls.
 Only nine contestants scored on him and he won the Australian national title of Bull of the Year a world record eight times during 1987 to 1994.

 Some of Australia's best bull riders travel and compete internationally in Canada, New Zealand and the United States.
 Some of Australia's leading bull riders conduct bull riding clinics to assist learners and novice riders.

 A World Challenge of Professional Bull Riders (PBR) was held on 29 May 2010 at the Brisbane Entertainment Centre (BEC).
 The 2010 PBR Finals were held over two nights at the Australian Equine and Livestock Events Centre (AELEC), with five top-ranked professional bull riders from the United States and 25 of Australia's best bull riders contesting the event.

-Rodeo is also popular in country regions of New Zealand where approximately 32 rodeos, which include bull riding contests, are held each summer.
+Rodeo is also popular in country regions of New Zealand where approximately 30 rodeos, which include bull riding contests, are held each summer.

+Animal welfare

+There is debate between animal rights/welfare organizations and bull riding enthusiasts over many aspects of the sport.
+One source of controversy is the flank strap.
+The flank strap is placed around a bull's flank, just in front of the hind legs, to encourage bucking.
+Critics say that the flank strap encircles or otherwise binds the genitals of the bull.
+However, the flank strap is anatomically impossible to place over the testicles.
+Many point out that the bull's genes are valuable and that there is a strong economic incentive to keep the animal in good reproductive health.
+Further, particularly in the case of bulls, an animal that is sick and in pain usually will not want to move at all, will not buck as well, and may even lie down in the chute or ring rather than buck.

+Critics also claim that electric cattle prods ("hot shots") are used to injure and torture bulls, while supporters of bull riding claim that the cattle prod simply gets the bull out of the chute quickly and is only a moderate irritation due to the thickness of the animal's hide.
+Cattle prods have not been used in the Professional Bull Riders (PBR) tour for several years.
+However, in smaller associations, a cattle prod is still sometimes used to ensure that the animal leaves the chute as soon as the rider nods their head.
+Cattle prods are not allowed by any major association.

+Spurs are also a source of controversy, though modern rodeo rules place strict regulations on the type and use of spurs and participants point out that they are a tool commonly used in other non-rodeo equestrian disciplines.
+Spurs used in bull riding do not have a fixed rowel, nor can they be sharpened.
+The PBR currently allows only two types of rowels to ensure the safety of the animals.